top of page

 QUICK FACTS ABOUT MEDICAL TOURISM

-the most accurate, current information on international medical travel, global healthcare, and the international patient experience.
+Our research and editorial team works hard to assemble the most accurate, current information on international medical travel, global healthcare, and the international patient experience.

 Below, we have compiled brief answers to some of the queries we receive most often.
 Members of the media, research and academic communities are invited to contact us with specific questions or concerns—we’re happy to work with you to provide the best source information, third-party references, patient case studies, industry contacts, and the latest research data.
 Or write to us directly: media at patientsbeyondborders.com.